 Source: Statista

 Other routine tests include checking for broken links and testing performance with tools like Google PageSpeed Insights.
-Audits help you keep the UX consistent, functional, and usable.
+Audits help you maintain a consistent, functional, and usable UX.

 Use the right research methodologies